servo/tendril/README.md

-# The sixth era of html5ever strings
+# tendril

-This will eventually be a Rust library implementing the goodies described below.
+The code in this repo is **not ready for use**!
 For now it's just a place to discuss the project.
 Please open GitHub issues or find me on IRC if you have thoughts about the proposal.

 ## Introduction

-html5ever's API works mostly in terms of owned strings.
+[html5ever][]'s API works mostly in terms of owned strings.
 The API consumer passes owned strings into the parser, and receives text content in the form of owned strings.

 Originally these APIs all used `String`, but they have become more elaborate over time.
 For strings that need fast comparison, we have an [interning